Read this article to understand:

 Due to government policies and mounting consumer pressure, many companies implicated in climate change have started to adjust their operations to reduce carbon emissions.
 For a mixture of societal, logistical and economic reasons, progress has been slower among companies that damage biodiversity.

-Bending the curve: Policy, incentives and financial flows
+Policy, incentives and financial flows

-If we are to put an end to nature-destructive practices, tougher regulation will be a vital first step.
 In the same way the Paris Agreement aims to limit temperature rises via a coordinated reduction in carbon emissions, policymakers are now trying to “bend the curve” of biodiversity loss through a range of interventions.

 Though the Kunming Declaration shows political will, governments have missed previous goals set out under the Convention on Biological Diversity, including all of the 2010 Aichi Targets, a set of 20 biodiversity objectives that were meant to be achieved over the last decade.

 Importantly, the Convention now puts greater emphasis on the role of finance and economic incentives in making sure nature is no longer free to exploit.
 Estimates suggest an additional $800 billion will be required every year to tackle the biodiversity crisis.5 To close the gap, the post-2020 framework recognises the need for policies to redirect financial flows away from harmful activities towards nature-positive ones.

 Rather than subsidising intensive farming, governments could provide economic incentives for regenerative and precision agriculture, which promises to reduce the impact on land and protect biodiversity while enriching soils and improving yields.